Aztek92/MirandaSkins/README.md

 5. Simple as that

 ## Miranda NG configuration:
 Since a lot depends on your miranda configuration i recommend you to change few things for better looks.
-It's something that i can't provide in file sadly.
+It's something that i can't provide with file sadly.
-* Open container option (rmb on msg window) and uncheck things you want, i also recommend you to switch to tabs on right side.
+* Open container options (rmb on msg window) and uncheck things you don't want to see, i also recommend you to switch to tabs on right side.
 * Show tabs only if necessary
-* Change font to one that suits you, but remember about colors (especially when it comes to clist_modern).
-Box in msg container color is (160/0/35||37/37/37)
+* Change font to one that suits you, but remember about colors (especially when it comes to clist_modern), use bright ones.
+* Color of box in msg container is (160/0/35||37/37/37)
 * Remember to move profile pic (avatar) to 1st place in 'Objects in the row' in 'Contact List'
 * Use overlay on avatar with status icon
 * Using BBCode in IEView is rather recommended